trysten/trysten.github.io/_drafts/automouting-2019.md

 `/home/<user>/mnt/example.com <webdav user> <webdav password>`

 Make sure you enter the username accurately.
-There's no way to encrypt the password file for davfs use, so this setup is only as secure as your /etc
+There's no built-in way to encrypt the password file for davfs use, so this setup is only as secure as your /etc

 [oguya]: <https://oguya.ch/posts/2015-09-01-systemd-mount-partition/> "Mounting Partition Using Systemd"